ZacharyjrWhite/GemstoneCrabTimer/README.md

 - Optional tracking for mining attempts, successful mines, failed mines, and total gems mined
 - Stats persist between sessions
 - Chat command to reset all stats, including gem tracking (!resetgemcrab)
+- Tracks Total Cumulative XP gained

 <img width="213" height="149" alt="image" src="https://github.com/user-attachments/assets/7a27de20-5309-4dd8-9647-88e11f44711c" />

+### Overlay Appearance
+- Overlay background color can be changed, so you can set it to your liking.
+- Overlay header color can be changed
+- Overlay row text can be changed

 ## Configuration Options